LONDON - KINGS CROSS - BAR RIOJA

 100% Garnacha Blanca (not shown in the above picture).

-This is racy, with fantastic purity of fruit, refreshing quince and jasmine notes, subtle wood, and a steely, mineral-edged core, with a sublime fresh finish.
+This is racy, with fantastic purity of fruit, refreshing quince and jasmine notes, subtle wood, and a steely, mineral-edged core with a sublime fresh finish.

-Bodegas Beronia Mazuelo Reserva, Rioja Alta 2017
+Bodegas Beronia Mazuelo Reserva, Rioja Alta This is a017

 Viñedos Sierra Cantabria Gran Reserva, Rioja Alavesa 2012 98% Tempranillo, 2% Graciano, 24 months in American oak barrels